-Is sleeping with baby dangerous?
+Is sleeping with a baby dangerous?

 Co-sleeping (sharing a bed with your baby) on the surface seems to make breastfeeding easier and is more convenient for tired parents.
-Sleeping with baby in the same bed as the parents occurs in many cultures outside North America.
+Sleeping with baby in the same bed as the parents occur in many cultures outside North America.
 However, there is much controversy about the benefits and risks of co-sleeping.
-The fear is that although co-sleeping may facilitate breastfeeding and promote bonding, it may also result in overheating, exposure to passive cigarette smoke, and the risk of smothering or suffocation, all factors known to be associated with SIDS.
+The fear is that although co-sleeping may facilitate breastfeeding and promote bonding, it may also result in overheating, exposure to passive cigarette smoke, and the risk of smothering or suffocation, all factors are known to be associated with SIDS.

 For years, health experts have been warning parents that babies need to be put to bed in a safe sleep environment.
 Unsafe sleep environments include parents’ beds.
 Babies can be accidentally smothered by a parent, and adult mattresses are not suited for babies.
-Experts also fear that baby may be sleeping on a soft mattress with pillows and quilts, and may be at risk of getting caught or trapped between the bed and the wall, or the bed and the headboard.
+Experts also fear that baby may be sleeping on a soft mattress with pillows and quilts and may be at risk of getting caught or trapped between the bed and the wall, or the bed and the headboard.
 According to the American Academy of Pediatrics, co-sleeping does not protect against SIDS and in fact, may increase the risk of accidental suffocation.

 My recommendation is that parents can be close to their baby by placing the baby’s crib next to their bed.
-In this way, they can respond to baby’s needs immediately, including quick access to breastfeeding, while not putting the baby at risk.
-I do not think that this prevents effective breastfeeding or bonding with baby.
+In this way, they can respond to the baby’s needs immediately, including quick access to breastfeeding, while not putting the baby at risk.
+I do not think that this prevents effective breastfeeding or bonding with the baby.

 Pediatrician DR.PAUL Roumeliotis is certified by the American Board of Pediatrics and Royal College of Physicians and Surgeons of Canada.
 The information provided above is designed to be an educational aid only.
 It is not intended to replace the advice and care of your child’s physician, nor is it intended to be used for medical diagnosis or treatment.
 If you suspect that your child has a medical condition always consult a physician.